ametiste-oss/ametiste-metrics/README.md

 </dependency>
 ```

-Aspects and metric service should be configured to start metrics annotations usage There are several ways to use metrics service, from easiest to most specific.
+Aspects and metric service should be configured to start using metrics annotations.
+There are several ways to use metrics service, from easiest to most specific.

 ###Metrics service with spring boot

 Adding `'org.ametiste.metrics:metrics-boot:{metricsVersion}'` dependency in classpath of spring boot project provides it with default most commonly used configuration, and if autoconfiguration is enabled, it requires no further actions for usage.
-For more details view [Installation and configuration](https://github.com/ametiste-oss/ametiste-metrics/wiki/Installation-and-configuration) wiki page
+For more details and alternative usages view [Installation and configuration](https://github.com/ametiste-oss/ametiste-metrics/wiki/Installation-and-configuration) wiki page

-###Metrics service without aop support

-In case if metrics service is required without aop support, `'org.ametiste.metrics:metrics-service:{metricsVersion}'` is satisfying dependency, however it has no default configuration included.

-###Metrics service with aop support

-For annotations usage out of spring boot context, dependency  `'org.ametiste.metrics:metrics-aop:{metricsVersion}'` is satisfying, however required aspects and metrics service should be configured, no default configuration is provided.

-###Child projects and libraries with only annotations required

-When library or separate part of project requires annotations only, then import of `'org.ametiste.metrics:metrics-annotations:{metricsVersion}'` may be used.

 ##Annotation examples